 Dental veneers can last up to 10 years with proper maintenance and careful use.
 Although they are strong and securely bonded to your natural teeth, they are brittle and can only last so long.
 Dental crowns are strong but also still subject to natural wear and tear.
 Both options can break if you’re not careful and have a similar lifespan.

-Sticking to a healthy oral hygiene regimen that includes regular check-ups with Dr. Robinson or your area dentist will help keep your restorations — no matter which one you have — intact and functional for as long as possible.
+Sticking to a healthy oral hygiene regimen that includes regular check-ups with Dr. Cook or your area dentist will help keep your restorations — no matter which one you have — intact and functional for as long as possible.
 However, both crowns and veneers require no extra care beyond regular brushing and flossing to keep the remaining natural teeth and gum tissue healthy which is plus.